newrelic/newrelic-exporter-specs/dropwizard/README.md

 We model a DropWizard Counter as a New Relic Gauge that passes through the current value as-is (i.e. we don't create a delta-count of this value).

-The `"name"` of the Gauge matches the name of the Counter, and set `"source.type" : "counter"`
+The `"name"` of the Gauge matches the name of the Counter.

 #### Histogram
 A DropWizard Histogram is not a classic evenly bucketed histogram, but is actually a block of percentiles.
 Since New Relic does not currently have a native percentile type, we instead have to model this as a set of other metrics.

-A DropWizard Histogram is converted to the following, all with the same `"name"`, which is set to the name of the Histogram, and `"source.type" : "histogram"`:
+A DropWizard Histogram is converted to the following, all with the same `"name"`, which is set to the name of the Histogram:
 * A Count metric, representing the total number of samples that have been added to the Histogram since its creation.
 The value of the Count is the change in the number of samples since the last reporting period happened.
 * A set of Gauge metrics, one per standard percentile: 50, 75, 90, 95, 99, 99.9